VISION COMPENSATORY TRAINING

 Vision Compensatory Training (VCT)

-VCT will help your rehab if you are suffering from homonymous hemianopia, e.g., following a stroke, by training your brain to look in the direction of vision loss.
+Helps your rehab if you are suffering from homonymous hemianopia, e.g., following a stroke, by training your brain to look in the direction of vision loss.

 Homonymous hemianopia is a severe visual deficit that effectively hides whatever lies to the left or right of the line of sight, depending on the laterality of damage.
 For best effect, VCT should be run on an iPad.
 However, an iPhone may also be used.
 In both cases the device can be held at any angle, which allows VCT to be used also in bed.
 Please note that VCT can never cure homonymous hemianopia but can help you adapt to your vision loss.

 Hemianopia can be caused by a stroke, but there are also other conditions that can cause this type of loss of vision.
 In daily life, homonymous hemianopia can be a serious handicap.
 For example, when sitting in front of a computer display, a patient with a left homonymous hemianopia usually only sees the right-hand portion of the display: the left-hand portion is not seen, and the patient may not even notice that it is not seen.
 This vision loss can partially be compensated by learning to actively look in the direction of the blind side.
 Unfortunately, the required eye movements, so-called "blind saccades", do not come naturally and must be learned.
 This is where VCT can help.

 As part of the rehab process, VCT trains the patient´s brain to look in the direction of the vision loss.
 VCT can be used immediately following a stroke, as soon as the patient has received a diagnosis of homonymous hemianopia.
 As VCT can be run on an iPad or iPhone, also when held at an angle, it is ideal for use even if the patient is bed-ridden.
 VCT is also ideal for continuing rehab also after leaving hospital.

 Loss of overview of the surroundings

 Anything that falls within the area of vision loss cannot be seen and this can lead to difficulties when passing through a doorway or that you bump into someone you meet.
-VCT: The Maze, is a labyrinth game that trains the brain to actively look in the direction of the vision loss (left or right).
+VCT: The VCT Maze function, is a labyrinth game that trains the brain to actively look in the direction of the vision loss (left or right).
 When the brain has learnt to direct vision towards the blind side, life will become easier.

-Experiencing difficulty in reading running text
+Trouble in reading running text